glugmpstme/Dotjot/README.md

 1. **Bold** text in *Logical database requirement* indicates primary key

 ### System overview

 ## Overall description
 ### Product perspective

+The service, once deployed, will only have a web interface.
+This website will be utilized for execution of the provided functionalities.
+From the member point of view, he/she will be able to register for the service through the website and also view the curriculum for the registered services.

 #### User Interfaces
 1. Web portal for partners
 2. Web portal for students
 3. Web portal for administrators

 #### Software interfaces

+Client on Internet:
+  Browser, Operating System(any)

+Client on Intranet:
+  Browser, Operating System(any)

+Database Server:
+  PostgreSQL, Operating System(any)

+Web Server:

+Development end:
+  Agile development (Django,Python,SQL,PyCharm), OS(Linux)

 #### Communication Interfaces

+[] Protocol used by user
+[] Protocol used by admin

 #### Memory Constraints
 ### Design constraints
 #### Operations